bangerkuwranger/tekservepressmentions/readme.txt

 License: MIT
 License URI: http://www.chadacarino.com/license-mit.html

 Wordpress plugin to create a custom post type for Press Mentions.
-Includes a template for displaying the single article, and custom fields for author, publication, and url of original article.
+Includes a (¡GENESIS!) template for displaying the single article, and custom fields for author, publication, and url of original article.

 == Description ==